ModelarData/ModelarDB-RS/docs/user/README.md

 bound, e.g., `FIELD(1.0)` creates a column with a one percent error bound. `FIELD` columns default to an error bound of zero when none is specified.
 If the values in a `FIELD` column can be computed from other columns they need not be stored.
 Instead, if a `FIELD` column is defined using the syntax `FIELD AS expression`, e.g., `FIELD AS column_one + column_two`, the values of the `FIELD` column will be the result of the expression.
-As these generated `FIELD` columns does not store any data, an error bound cannot be defined. `modelardb` also supports normal tables created through `CREATE TABLE` statements.
+As these generated `FIELD` columns do not store any data, an error bound cannot be defined. `modelardb` also supports normal tables created through `CREATE TABLE` statements.

 As both `CREATE MODEL TABLE` and `CREATE TABLE` are just SQL statements, both types of tables can be created using